If you're building a new home, don't overlook the importance that windows can play in your new house's appearance and performance.

 Matching home styles: Art Deco, Spanish, Tudor, Contemporary

 Both sashes slide up and down and tilt for cleaning.
-Offers two levels of ventilation and more visible wood on the interior.
+Offers two levels of ventilation and more visible interior wood.

 Considerations: It may take two hands to open and close.